OptimalSlope/manual/_pages/Tutorials/Gold_mine.md

 ## OptimalSlope Simulation Workflow

 Follow these steps to configure properties for a selected section in OptimalSlope to run a simulation:
-### 1. Import or Generate Section.
+### 1. Importing or Generating Sections

 It is recommended to directly import sections, if you already have them defined in DXF files.
 This method is straightforward and speeds-up the process without a need to import often large 3D models files to make sections.

 In OptimalSlope, you have two methods available for defining cross-sections:

 #### Importing 3D Solid/Wireframe and Making Sections
 You can import a 3D solid or wireframe (`File -> Import Stratigraphy -> DXF`) and then use our slice tool to create a section.
+For more information on slicing , refer to the [Slicing](https://optimalslope.github.io/manual/pages/slicing/2-slicing/).

 #### Directly Importing DXF Section File
 Alternatively, you can directly import a DXF section file using the pathway: `File -> Import Section -> DXF`.
 #### Use Quality Input Data
 Ensure your DXF model data meets general quality standards to ensure the best simulation results.
-For guidelines on data preparation and ensuring quality, refer to the [OptimalSlope Manual on Data Preparation](https://optimalslope.github.io/manual/pages/Data%20Suitability/7-data/).
+For guidelines on data preparation and ensuring quality, refer to the [Data Preparation](https://optimalslope.github.io/manual/pages/Data%20Suitability/7-data/).

 ---
 ### 2. Define Section Properties